geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 }
 ```

 We declare a simple repository contract using an abstract class.
-A cool feature of JavaScript is that you can also implement abstract classes, you are not limited to only implementing interfaces.
+A cool feature of TypeScript is that you can also implement abstract classes, you are not limited to only implementing interfaces.
 TypeScript is able to extract the interface from the abstract class.
 The repository allows us to save and load car insurance quotes.

 Let's implement a Knex specific implementation of this abstract class.
-Add a file called `knex-car-insurance-quote.repository.ts` in the same folder as the abstract class.
+Add a file called `knex-car-insurance-quote.repository.ts` to the folder containing the abstract class.
 It contains the following code:

 ```ts
 import { Injectable } from '@nestjs/common';